circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 This CLI command enables you to pack the content of an orb for publishing.
 The following parameters may be passed with this command:

-* source-dir: Path to the root of the orb source directory to be packed. (ie: my-orb/src/)
+* source-dir: Path to the root of the orb source directory to be packed. (for example, `my-orb/src/`)
 * destination-orb-path: Path including filename of where the packed orb will be written.
 * validate: Boolean for whether or not to do validation on the orb.
 Default is false.
 * checkout: Boolean for whether or not to checkout as a first step.
 Default is true.